| Term |

 Feedstock |

-Raw material (for example, biomass, fossil fuels, and biofuels) used as input in an industrial process to make a product.
+Raw material, such as forest biomass, used as input in an industrial process to make a product. |

 Matière première |